Mallikarjun-04/Mallikarjun-04/README.md

 ## 🙌 Let's Connect

-I’m always open to collaborating on exciting projects or discussing tech innovations.
-Feel free to reach out via [email](mailto:mallikarjundvs04@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/d-v-s-mallikarjun-aa775832a).
+I’m eager to collaborate on DSA or full-stack projects.
+Explore my [daily-DSA repository](https://github.com/Mallikarjun-04/daily-DSA) to see my progress!
+Connect via [email](mailto:mallikarjundvs04@gmail.com) or [LinkedIn](https://www.linkedin.com/in/d-v-s-mallikarjun-aa775832a).

-**Star ⭐ my repos if you find them helpful!**
+**Star ⭐ my repos if you find them valuable!**